George W. Bush

-George Walker Bush (Note: He also became commonly known as "Bush Junior", "Bush 43", and "Bush the Younger" to distinguish him from his father, George H. W. Bush, who served as the 41st U.S. president from 1989 to 1993.) (born July 6, 1946) is an American politician, businessman, and former U.S. Air Force officer who was the 43rd president of the United States from 2001 to 2009.
-A member of the Republican Party and the eldest son of the 41st president, George H. W. Bush, he served as the 46th governor of Texas from 1995 to 2000.
+George Walker Bush (Note: Nicknamed Bush Jr., Bush 43, and Bush the Younger to distinguish him from his father, George H. W. Bush, the 41st president of the United States) (born July 6, 1946) is an American former politician, businessman, and Air Force veteran who served as the 43rd president of the United States from 2001 to 2009.
+A member of the Republican Party, he served as the 46th governor of Texas from 1995 to 2000.
+He is the eldest son of George H. W. Bush, the 41st president of the United States.

 Born into the prominent Bush family in New Haven, Connecticut, Bush flew warplanes in the Texas Air National Guard in his twenties.
 After graduating from Harvard Business School in 1975, he worked in the oil industry.
 He later co-owned the Major League Baseball team Texas Rangers before being elected governor of Texas in 1994.
 As governor, Bush successfully sponsored legislation for tort reform, increased education funding, set higher standards for schools, and reformed the criminal justice system.
 He also helped make Texas the leading producer of wind-generated electricity in the United States.
-In the 2000 presidential election, he won over Democratic incumbent vice president Al Gore while losing the popular vote after a narrow and contested Electoral College win, which involved a Supreme Court decision to stop a recount in Florida.
+In the 2000 presidential election, he defeated Democratic incumbent vice president Al Gore while losing the popular vote after a narrow and contested United States Electoral College win, which involved the Supreme Court decision Bush v.
+Gore to stop a recount in Florida.